 Because DB maintains secondary databases for us; once this work is done we need not make any other changes to example_database_load.
-Therefore, we can limit all our work to the code found in gettingstarted_common.h and gettingstarted_common.c.

-Remember that you can find the complete implementation of these functions in: DB_INSTALL/examples_c/getting_started where DB_INSTALL is the location where you placed your DB distribution.
+Remember that you can find the complete implementation of these functions in:

+where DB INSTALL is the location where you placed your DB distribution.